While Enjoying Duck’s Beaches, Be Safe, Be Courteous, Be Green; Keep it Beautiful and Clean.

 - Remember, by working together we can keep our beach beautiful and safe.

 From May 28 through September 5: Caffey’s Inlet, Barrier Island Stations, Schooner Ridge Drive, Christopher Drive, Four Seasons Lane.

 From June 20 through August 12: South Snow Geese, Scarborough Lane, Plover Drive.

 Lifeguards also patrol our beach on ATV’s.
 Please heed words of caution, advisories, and/or the flying of red (no swimming) flags.
 They are issued for your safety!

 Locations and dates are subject to change based upon beach and weather conditions.

-The Town of Duck neither owns nor maintains any public beach access.
+The Town of Duck neither owns nor maintains any public beach access locations.
 Access to our beach is limited to Duck residents, Duck renters, and their guests through privately owned and maintained locations.
-The Town of Duck does not allow public street parking on state roads, and there are no public parking areas at beach accesses.
-Please check with the homeowners association for your vacation rental or with your rental company for beach access questions.
+The Town of Duck does not allow parking along state roads, and there are no public parking areas at beach accesses.
+Please check with the homeowners’ association for your vacation rental or with your rental company for beach access questions.